GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/05-branches/index.md

 Since our new branch came directly from the `main´ branch, and there has been no changes to the branch, we can simply merge it, without any conflicts.

-Handeling Merge conflicts is a more advanced topic, that is not part of this course.
+Handeling Merge conflicts is a more advanced topic, that is outside the scope of this course.